Reservoir Computing Approach to Quantum State Measurement

-Reservoir computing is a powerful machine learning framework for the processing of time-dependant data \cite{Jaeger2004, Jaeger2009, Gauthier2018}, founded on the idea that any sufficiently complex and high-dimensional dynamical system, where only the linear output layer is optimized, has the same computational capacity as a recurrent neural network for certain computational tasks.
-Vastly different physical systems have been employed as Reservoir Computers (RCs) for applications such as forecasting and classification \cite{Appeltant2011,Haynes2015,Larger2017,Du2017,Coulombe2017,Canaday2018,Griffith2019,Tanaka2019}.
-The idea of reservoir computing has recently been also expanded to include quantum systems~\cite{Fujii2017, Ghosh2019, Schuld2019, Govia2020, Ghosh2020, Chen2020}.
-However, the application of reservoir processing to quantum measurement remains an unexplored problem.
+Reservoir computing is a machine learning framework for the processing of time-dependant data~\cite{Jaeger2004, Jaeger2009, Sande2017, Tanaka2019}.
+It is founded on the idea that any sufficiently complex and high-dimensional dynamical system, where only the linear output layer is optimized, can have the same computational capacity as a recurrent neural network and approximate arbitrary functions~\cite{Dambre2012, Gonon2021}.
+Vastly different physical systems have been employed as Reservoir Computers (RCs) for applications such as forecasting and classification~\cite{Appeltant2011,Haynes2015,Larger2017,Du2017,Coulombe2017,Canaday2018,Griffith2019}.
+The field of reservoir computing has recently expanded to include quantum systems~\cite{Fujii2017, Ghosh2019, Schuld2019, Govia2020, Ghosh2020, Chen2020}.
+However, the application of reservoir processing to the problem of quantum measurement has not yet been explored.

+Our goal in this paper is three-fold: (1) Describe a reservoir computing approach to quantum measurement that utilizes a physical system with recurrent connections, (2) analyze its efficacy for fast and high-fidelity readout {and monitoring} of multiple qubits simultaneously, (3) propose a superconducting pre-processor based on a network of Josephson Parametric Oscillators to enable hardware efficient and low latency multi-qubit measurement.
+While we discuss this approach for a multi-qubit superconducting platform, and a corresponding Josephson junction-based superconducting reservoir, we anticipate that the techniques are general enough to also be applicable for a broader class of quantum systems, measurement tasks, and reservoirs.

+Conventional RC wisdom suggests that very high-dimensional dynamical systems are necessary for strong computational performance, with $10^2$-$10^3$ nodes typically being used \cite{Appeltant2011,Pathak2018} in software or time-delay architectures (where there is less overhead associated with increasing the size of the network).
+Here, we show that a small physical RC (2-5 nodes) is able to classify two-qubit measurement trajectories with a fidelity that is higher than achievable under the same conditions with conventional optimal filtering approaches.